Alaska Territorial Guard: Artists

-ATG influences
+Influence

 Several former members of the ATG were instrumental in achieving Alaska Statehood.
 In 1958 three of the eleven members of the Alaska Statehood Committee were former ATG members.
 Seven delegates to the Alaska Constitutional Committee had served with the ATG.
 Both are listed below under Noted ATG Members.

 The ATG actively and successfully promoted racial integration in the US Army by proving the worth of native Americans as soldiers within US military forces much as the Navajo, Comanche and Choctaw Code talkers did elsewhere during World War II.

 ATG members were also active in promoting racial equality in their communities, insisting on equal treatment for natives and whites alike at movie theaters, restaurants and other public facilities.

-Recent developments
+Later developments

-In 2000 Alaska's senior US Senator, Ted Stevens, sponsored a bill ordering the Secretary of Defense to issue Honorable Discharges to all Americans who served in the Alaska Territorial Guard (ATG).
+In 2000 Alaska's senior US Senator, Ted Stevens, sponsored a bill ordering the Secretary of Defense to issue honorable discharges to all Americans who served in the Alaska Territorial Guard (ATG).
 Stevens was himself a World War II veteran, flying with the Army Air Corps in China.
 The bill was signed into law by President Bill Clinton that August.